 Housing.
+Housing is rarely provided at public schools, but may be provided at private secondary schools.
 Housing during the regular academic year is often not a concern, as student-athletes residing on-campus are housed in the same dormitories as all other students.
-When housing problems arise under Title IX, it is because athletes of one gender are provided higher quality housing in regard to suites or apartment style housing that may be available on some campuses.
-Any special housing arrangements or accommodations, including priority in housing assignments, stipends for off-campus housing, or unique or special off-campus housing that may be arranged with an outside agency, must be equally available to female and male athletes.
+When housing problems arise under Title IX, it is because athletes of one gender are provided higher quality housing that may be available on some campuses.
+Any special housing arrangements or accommodations, including priority in housing assignments, or unique or special off-campus housing that may be arranged with an outside agency, must be equally available to female and male athletes.

 Special housing arrangements, such as on the night before home events, can be a compliance concern when available for teams for one gender but not teams for the other gender desiring such housing.
 Many coaches do not want special housing on the night before home events, as coaches consider that athletes are better rested when staying in their regular housing arrangements.
-If the football team or the football and men's basketball teams are provided special housing, this is not a concern if no women's teams want this benefit; however, it is a concern if denied to women's teams desiring this benefit.
+If the football team or the football and boys' basketball teams are provided special housing, this is not a concern if no girls' teams want this benefit; however, it is a concern if denied to girls' teams desiring this benefit.

 Dining.
 Regular dining arrangements are usually not a compliance concern.
 Special dining arrangements, such as more nutritious or greater quantities of food, and/or nutrition stations, should be equally available to female and male athletes.
-If such benefits are provided to the men's basketball and football teams, and those two teams constitute half of the male athletes, then half of the female athletes should be provided special benefits; half of the female athletes may be the women on four or five women's teams, not just two teams.
+If such benefits are provided to the boys' basketball and football teams, and those two teams constitute half of the male athletes, then half of the female athletes should be provided special benefits; half of the female athletes may be the participants on four or five girls' teams, not just two teams.
 Special arrangements may include making boxed meals available or arranging special dining hall hours to accommodate practice and/or competitive schedules.

-Some collegiate programs provide training table meals, and a common practice is to provide training table meals to just the football and men's and women's basketball teams.
+Training table meals, which may be rare at the secondary education level, are to be equally available to girls' and boys' teams.
+Avoid the common problems of providing training table meals to just the football and boys' basketball teams.
 If no other teams want training table meals, this is not a concern.
-However, other women's teams often want training table meals, which they do not receive; thus, there is a compliance problem.
+However, if girls' teams want training table meals, which they do not receive, this creates a compliance problem.